Get the Facts… and a Better Mammogram

 - Digital mammography, also known as full-field digital mammogram, is fed into a computer so that it can be seen, shared, and stored digitally.
 The doctor can adjust the image size, brightness, and contrast to see areas more clearly.
 Digital images can also be sent electronically for consultation.

-- 3D Mammograms - Tomosynthesis turns digital mammograms into an image similar to those of magnetic resonance imaging (MRI), which can detect cancers at a smaller size and an earlier stage.
-The pictures are combined into a 3D image that allows doctors to see problem areas more clearly.
+- 3D Mammograms - Tomosynthesis turns digital mammograms into an image similar to those of magnetic resonance imaging (MRI), which can detect cancers at a smaller size, an earlier stage, and in dense breasts.(14) The pictures are combined into a 3D image that allows doctors to see problem areas more clearly.
 This approach will be the standard of care in a few years and is now available at cutting-edge medical centers.

 - Doctors may use ultrasound to follow up a suspicious finding on a mammogram or for women with dense, cystic breasts.
 New technology combines tomosynthesis and ultrasound to make detection of small cancers much easier.